samuel-jimenez/GramEditor/docs/src/extensions/languages.md

 # Language Extensions

-Language support in Tehanu has several components:
+Language support in Gram has several components:

 - Language metadata and configuration
 - Grammar